bookingactivities/booking-activities/readme.txt

 * Feature - Redirect to a URL when you click on an event or when you submit a booking form
 * Feature - Redirect to a product page when you click on an event or when you submit a booking form
 * Feature - Backup, archive and restore old bookings and events
+* Feature - Support WP tools for exporting and erasing personal data
 * Feature - Edit users phone number on their profile page
 * Tweak - Allow HTML in the title of events and groups of events
 * Tweak - Order calendars, activities, group categories and groups of events by title
 * Tweak - Backend javascript and css files are loaded only on Booking Activities screens to avoid conflicts
-* Dev - Prefill a booking form thanks to URL parameters

-= 1.6.2 =
 * Tweak - List of activities in calendar editor can now be scrolled
 * Tweak - Notifications are send to the user when he cancels or reschedule a booking from the frontend
-* Tweak - Limit the amount of emails that can be sent to a single user per minute (default: 20), hour (default: 200) and day (default: 2000) (spam protection)
+* Tweak - Limit the amount of emails that can be sent to a single user per minute (20), hour (200) and day (2000) (spam protection)
 * Tweak - Add the {booking_list_raw} notification tag
 * Tweak - Support more parameters in bookingactivities_list shortcode (all booking filters)
 * Fix - The "user_id" parameter of the bookingactivities_list shortcode didn't work while explicitly set to "current"